hazelcast/hazelcast-jet-demos/cryptocurrency-realtime-trend/README.md

 ## Running the Application

-After building the application, navigate to `target` folder by :
+After building the application, navigate to `target` folder by:
 ```bash
 cd target
 ```

-Then run the application with :
+Then run the application with:
 ```bash
 mvn exec:java -Dexec.mainClass="JetCoinTrend"
 ```